 Notes

-- Reheat your thin slices of prime rib for about 1 minute on a plate in the microwave.
+- Reheating: Microwave thin slices for 1 minute on plate.

 Comments